jcksnvllxr80/DesignPatterns/src/main/com/watkins/creational/objectpool/ObjectPool.md

 - how to handle when all objects in pool are currently being used
   - wait for an object to become free if limited resources
   - create a new object

+## keep in mind
+- resetting the object should not be a costly operation or we lose the benefits of the pattern
+- can pre-cache some objects when the pool is created, ao objs are ready when requested; will increase startup time and system memory
+- the synchronization should consider the reset time needed as to not block other operations
+- dont pool long lived objects (objs that a user will use for a long time). this can negatively affect the application
+- dont use object pool just to try to save on memory